A Benchmark Test of Boson Sampling on Tianhe-2 Supercomputer: Speed Performance

-To get the ideal upper-bound speed of Tianhe-2's full system, we fitted execution time of BB/FG's algorithm tested on small-scale systems, as shown in FIG.~\ref{fig:curveFit}.
-Our fitting equation involved two parameters, matrix size and number of compute nodes (see Section~\ref{sec:methods} and Appendix~\ref{app:dataAnalysisAndFitting}).
-The fitting result suggests that the execution time for the whole system of Tianhe-2 to computing the permanent of a $50 \times 50$ matrix would be about 93.8 minutes, while the 95\% confidence bound of this prediction is [77.41, 112.44] minutes.
+The fitting result, in FIG.~\ref{fig:executionTime}(D), suggests that the execution time for the full system of Tianhe-2 with all CPUs and co-processors to compute the permanent of a $50 \times 50$ matrix would be about 93.8 min, while the 95\% confidence bound of this prediction is [77.41, 112.44] min, which means that an upper bound of Tianhe-2 is one 50-photon sample per $\sim$100 min.

-\subsection{Precision Performance}
+\section{Precision Performance}

-The precision issue comes from accumulated rounding errors introduced by limited word length of classical computers.
-We implemented Ryser's algorithm and BB/FG's algorithm with double-precision floating-point format (64 bits) of IEEE 754 standard.
-The total precision of a double-precision floating-point number is 53 bits, approximately 16 decimal digits ($53\log_{10}2\approx 15.96$), because the fraction significand has 52 bits with an implicit bit in most cases.
-If no intermediate results in the computational process are much larger than the final result, the accummulated errors will be marginal.
-Unfortunately, Ryser's algorithm may produce numbers, extremely larger than the final result.
-Thus, the errors of Ryser's algorithm may not be omitted sometimes.
-However, there is a division operation in the last step of BB/FG's algorithm as shown in Equation~\eqref{eq:bbfg}, which narrows the total error effciently.
-Therefore, the errors of BB/FG's algorithm is small.
-That means, BB/FG's algorithm is more trustable than Ryser's in terms of precision.

-The accumulated rounding errors vary with different matrices.
-Here, we use a special kind of matrices to reveal the issue.
-Because the modulus of any element (a complex number) in a matrix for Boson sampling problem does not exceed 1, calculations of all-one matrices' (each element is 1) permanents in a special order produce the largest number possible (detailed in Appendix~\ref{app:precisionPerformance}).
-Namely, the errors for all-one matrix calculations give the upper bound of errors.
-Meanwhile, the permanent of an $N\times N$ all-one matrix is the factorial of $N$ in theory, allowing us to verificate easily.